X-O1/yield-advance/README.md

 # YieldAdvance

-A yield re-routing plug-in that enables protocols to offer **yield-backed advances** to their users by leveraging idle stablecoin yield.
+Enables protocols to offer **yield-backed advances** to their users by leveraging idle stablecoin yield.
 YieldAdvance handles share logic, debt tracking, and yield accrual, while **your protocol handles all token transfers and fund custody**.

 ---